wallix/awless/README.md

 ### SSH

 `awless ssh` provides an easy way to connect via [SSH](https://en.wikipedia.org/wiki/Secure_Shell) to an instance via its name, without needing either the AWS ID, public IP, key name nor account username.

-If your local host has a SSH client installed, `awless` will use it to connect to the instance.
+If your local host has a SSH client installed, `awless` will use it to connect.
+Otherwise, it falls back on an the Golang embedded SSH client (ex: some Windows machines or minimalistic cloud instances that pilot `awless`).

-Otherwise, there is a fallback on an embedded SSH client (Golang one) needed, for example, on some Windows machines or on a minimalistic cloud instance that pilot `awless`.
+Connecting to an instance through SSH the key and default SSH user are deduced automatically by `awless`.

-When connecting to an instance through SSH the SSH key and default SSH user are deduced automatically by `awless`.
 So you can simply and directly ssh to an instance with:

 ```sh
 awless ssh my-instance-name  # with a name